lexeii/polyphone-doc-rst/docs/en/manual/soundfont-editor/editing-pages/preset-editor.rst

 are present:

 * the table,
-* the range editor when the button “:guilabel:`Edit ranges`” of the :ref:`toolbar <toolbar view>` is clicked,
+* the range editor when the button :guilabel:`Edit ranges` of the :ref:`toolbar <toolbar view>` is clicked,
 * the modulator section.